 Some quotes as a preamble:

-“In the 1960s, during the presidency of Richard Nixon, the U.S. administration had decreed the “war on cancer.”
-The promise was “in 10 years, we will have won”.
-Lots and lots of money has been spent.
-Not everything has been in vain, but this war has not been won, obviously. – Jean-Marc Lévy-Leblond,“There is no democratic control of science,” Critical Science, December 2015.
+“In the 1960s, during the presidency of Richard Nixon, the U.S. administration had decreed a “war on cancer.”
+The promise was that “in 10 years, we will have won”.
+Lots and lots of money was spent.
+Not everything has been in vain, but this war has obviously not been won”. – Jean-Marc Lévy-Leblond, “There is no democratic control of science,” Critical Science, December 2015.

 Promises of nanomedicine and NBICs in the medical field